Le Wagon scales one of the world’s best coding bootcamps with Slack

 Building a bustling alumni network in Slack

 Le Wagon boasts a network of more than 8,000 alumni all over the world.
-To keep the conversations flowing once each bootcamp has concluded, the company invites alumni into a dedicated workspace.
+To keep the conversations flowing once each bootcamp concludes, the company invites alumni into a dedicated workspace.
 Here, former students can join channels to:

 - Share job offers